-DESCRIPTION: A 4 mile walk which takes you through the old Nannau Deer Park, past its north and south entrance lodges and the lodge and archway to the disused carriage driveway to Nannau (which is beside a minor road).
+DESCRIPTION: A 4-mile circular walk that takes you through the old Nannau Deer Park, past it’s north and south entrance lodges and the lodge and archway to the disused carriage driveway to Nannau (which is beside a minor road).
 The walk has a total ascent of around 750 feet which is mainly on the second half.
-The first part of the walk and the return trip are along quiet country roads, so please be aware of the odd car (or you can of course, walk back through the deer park and leave out the return walk along the road).
+The first part of the walk and the return trip are along quiet country roads, so please be aware of the odd car (or you can, of course, walk back through the deer park and leave out the return walk along the road).
 Please allow 1 hour 40 minutes.

-START: The walk starts from the Coed y Groes (New Precipice Walk) car park which is 2.3 miles up the main Dolgellau to Llanfachreth road.
+START: The walk starts from the Coed y Groes (Precipice Walk) car park which is 2.3 miles up the main Dolgellau to Llanfachreth road.
 At the time of writing this, the car park is free and has toilets.
 You can start the walk from the town by walking up the Llanfachreth road and joining the walk at Coed-y-Moch.
-That would make it a 7 mile walk to get back to town afterwards.
+That would make it a 7-mile walk to get back to town afterwards.

 BUS SERVICES: Occasional Busses run from Dolgellau to Llanfachreth and back to Dolgellau (past the car park).
 These run via Brithdir and are part of the No.33 Route (Machynlleth – Aberangell – Dolgellau).
 They only run on certain days and are infrequent on those.

 Please note that the walk through the deer park is a permissive path which is kindly allowed by the Nannau Estate.
 Care should be taken when passing through… while the deer have gone, there are sheep and lambs, so any dogs should be kept on leads.
 There are also two old fishponds so care should also be taken with young children.

 It is also VERY important to close all gates behind you, particularly at lambing time.